Strategy

 External Factors: The Economy

 Some companies, including us here at AG Advice and Support, found the trends unsustainable, and had begun advising clients as early as 2004 when the sustainability of real estate development came into question.
-In October 2005, it became clear that we were at or near the top of a real estate bubble in the United States, and by 2006, we felt a minimum 5 year correction was underway.
-There were many other problems festering that only a few people around the world knew about, like the use of collateral debt swaps to protect against the unknown value of mortgage backed securities.
-But one really did not need to know the specific details.
-All that was needed was plans to address any eventual shock (or benefit) to the economy.
+In October 2005, it became clear that we were at or near the top of an over-bought real estate market in the United States, and by 2006, we foresaw at least a 5 year correction coming.
+Even without knowledge of the mechanics (such as Sub-Prime mortgages, and Collateral Debt Swaps or CDS), there were signs of retail buying exhaustion.
+If this crashed the real-estate market, it would affect spending habits for many consumers, and certainly their travel plans.

 There is an old gaming-industry adage that there is "never enough capacity", but this belief suddenly started to show cracks.
-We had written into our reports that major gaming resorts should start considering alternative ways of generating revenue if the Las Vegas 95% occupancy rate started to drop, in case of some economic or other unforeseen reason.
-Advice like review of new-construction, hotel-to-condo conversions, short-term rentals, discounting and comping, opening lock-offs, television ads emphasizing patriotism and lower cost of local trips, and other such counter-measures were understandably not popular in 2006, but plans to implement these types of ideas were recommended to be drawn-up in case they were needed.
+We had written into our reports that major gaming resorts should start considering alternative ways of generating revenue if the Las Vegas 95% occupancy rate started to drop, such as in the case of an economic slow-down.
+Advice like review of new-construction, hotel-to-condo conversions, short-term rentals, discounting and comping, opening lock-offs, television ads emphasizing stay-cations and lower-cost local trips, were among some of the ideas presented.
+These defensive measures were understandably not popular in 2006, but plans to implement these types of ideas should be drawn-up in case they were needed.

 Internal Factors: Workplace Attitudes

-It's widely recognized that to attain your goals, everyone within an organization must be working together towards that goal, particularly understanding the nature of their own contribution.
+It's widely recognized that to attain your goals, everyone within an organization must be working together towards that goal, with each understanding the nature of their own contributions.
 But how often is this really occurring?
 Many employees have frustrations, questions, and contradictions.
-Shyness, uncertainty, fear of being judged and other worries can prevent them from overcoming their difficulties on their own.
-This can affect workers and managers alike.
+Or, shyness, uncertainty, and fear of being judged can prevent employees from getting the help and answers they need.
+How many of the above examples have you witnessed?
+How many have you experienced?

-Sometimes, a serious issue may arise out of a perception, rather than a reality, and it can be difficult to break the deadlock if one or both sides are not communicating.
-Indeed, perceptions based on relatively minor or even non-existent problems can have just as serious an effect as a real problem.
+Sometimes, a serious issue may arise out of a perception rather than a reality, and it can be difficult to break the deadlock if one or both sides are not communicating.
+Indeed, perceptions based on relatively minor or even non-existent problems can have just as serious an effect as real problems.

 For this reason, all workforce issues are valid...even if the rationale behind them may not be.
-What we mean by this is, if employees cannot support the overall strategy, for whatever their reason or perception, than you are not going to accomplish objectives regardless of the reasonability of the perception.
+What we mean here is, if employees cannot support the overall strategy, for whatever their reason or perception, then you are not going to accomplish objectives effectively, and possibly not at all.

 Here's the other half the story.
-Several broadly-distributed surveys have revealed that, when asked if employees of their organization understood their company's goals, most executives answer "yes".
-But when employees themselves are asked this question, typically less than 40% -- and often much less than that -- can even name one goal, objective or the company's mission.
-Engaging in more frequent two-way communication (particularly one-on-one), providing personal recognition or offering simple but meaningful rewards are some of the ways to rapidly encourage everyone to learn more about the goals they are working towards.
+Several past surveys have revealed that, when asked if employees of their organization understood their company's goals, most executives answer "yes".
+But when employees themselves are asked this question, typically less than 40% -- and often much less than that -- can even name one goal, objective or any part of the company's mission statement.
+Engaging in more frequent two-way communication (and one-on-one where possible), plus providing personal recognition, or offering simple but meaningful rewards, are some of the ways to rapidly improve participation, and make all feel valued so that everyone is working towards the same end.

 Strategic Planning: Innovation and the Future

-Here at AGAAS, we tend to think about the future the way well-known science-fiction authors or prescient economists do...if a certain set of decisions are made today, how will their outcomes be perceived in 10 to 20 years?
-Finding answers are not always easy, but once you do set down some expectations, you can design a strategy.
-This is a form of double, or even triple psychology.
-How so?
+Here at AGAAS, we tend to think about the future.
+If a certain set of decisions are made today, how will their outcomes be perceived in 10 or 20 years?
+Finding answers is not always easy, and of course is not really possible until some time goes by.
+But once you set some expectations, you can design a strategy.